LAFAYETTE -- There are young teams, and then there is the Alexander Dawson boys soccer team.

 It is a rebuilding process that won't be completed overnight.
 And yet Alexander Dawson's recent surge may be proof the Mustangs are headed in the right direction.

 On Saturday, Alexander Dawson overcame the frigid conditions to post a 6-0 victory against Union Colony.
-Four of the Mustangs' goals
+Four of the Mustangs' goals were scored by freshmen, while the other two were recorded by sophomore midfielder Jose Gutierrez.

 "We, in some cases, are technically challenged," Hempen said.
 "We've spent a lot of time on basic skills and we do a lot of possession stuff in practice.
 If we can string a pass or two together against some of the better teams, I think we'll get some respect going forward.